jeffThompson/PhysicalComputing/_Unpublished/Assignments/04_FinalProject.md

 * Have your project finished and ready to show to the class

 To turn in your project on the exam date, please upload the following files to Canvas:
 * 2-3 photographs of your project.
-Carefully plan and frame your shots; do some editing of the photos if necessary to adjust exposure, white balance, etc.
+Carefully plan and frame your shots; do some editing of the photos if necessary to adjust exposure, white balanance, etc.
 * A comment with a short description of your project: what it does, a little bit about how it works
 * A bill-of-materials (BOM), either as an uploaded or screenshotted Excel file, listing the parts and materials used in your project – see the sample BOM in the `Resources` folder for an example.